zhmu/nw-tools/README.md

 This tool will decode the NetWare 3.x bindery.
 It must be invoked with paths to `net$obj.sys`, `net$prop.sys` and `net$val.sys`, which it will process and output a text-based representation of the contents thereof.

 When NetWare is running, these files will be inaccessible.
 I tend to use my `nwfs386` shell tool to extract these files directly from a disk image.
 Alternatively, there are various tools available to lock/unlock the bindery which will grant you access to these files.

+## nw-crypt

+C-code illustrating how NetWare 3.x password hashing and client logins are implemented.
+Refer to [my blog post](https://blog.rink.nu/2023/02/03/on-netware-3.x-password-hashing/) for more information.

+This code is specificially licensed using Creative Commons CC BY.
+All other code in this repository is licensed using GPLv3.